My blog posts likely contain affiliate links, including for the Amazon Associates program.

 You can ride the train from Seward to Fairbanks – and take stops en route in stops like Anchorage, Talkeetna, and Denali; read about all of the best train rides in Alaska.

 4. DIY Alaska on an Independent Itinerary

 As you already know, I’m a big fan of doing Alaska your own way.
-After all, that’s why I have my suggested itinerary for 10 days in Alaska with all those handy independent travel tips.
+After all, that’s why I have my suggested itinerary for 5 days, 7 days, 10 days, and 12 days in Alaska with all those handy independent travel tips.
 You can definitely book a tour or put together a series of tours – or you can book a few hotels, rent a car, hit the road, and see what Alaskan adventures you find on your own.